 The Hilton Business Card offers a variety of benefits that potentially more than justify the annual fee.
 Under what circumstances are these perks worth taking advantage of?

-Earn Up To Two Weekend Night Rewards Annually
+Earn Up To Two Free Night Rewards Annually

 With the Hilton Business Amex you can earn up to two free weekend night rewards annually: